ArinTorney/cpp-tools-and-codes/tutorials/Good Apps for Linux.md

 This is a good tool for drawing vector graphics in SVG and other formats.
 It is worthy of competing with CorelDraw.

 ## 6. Blender
-### Type: 3D Modelling and Sculpting Tool, 3D Animation Tool
+### Type: 3D Modelling, Rendering and Sculpting Tool, 3D Animation Tool
 ### Package on GNOME Software: deb, snap, flatpak
 ### Developer: Blender Foundation
 ### License: GPLv2+